 Some of these famous downfalls were well deserved, like Harvey Weinstein and Joe Paterno, while others, like Anne Boleyn, are tragic.
-Here is the definitive list of the biggest falls from grace in history, all the way from the twelfth century to today.
+Here is a list of the biggest falls from grace in history, all the way from the 12th century to today.
 Now it's your turn to weigh in on which of history's falls from grace were the most shocking.
 When you're done, see how the 2017 celebrity falls from grace stack up against the all-time ranking.

 Birthplace: Philadelphia, Pennsylvania, United States of America

 #46 on The Most Original Comedians

 O.J.
 Simpson was one of the most famous football players in the world and a movie star when a murder trial brought everything crashing down.
 Simpson was induced into the College Football Hall of Fame in 1983 and the Pro Football Hall of Fame two years later.

 Birthplace: California, United States of America

 In October of 2017, more than 80 women accused Harvey Weinstein of sexual assault, which included accusations of rape.
 Weinstein allegedly abused his position of power to coerce and assault actresses including Cara Delevingne, Rose McGowen, Gwyneth Paltrow, and Lupita Nyong’o.